 This paper provides evidence that parental incarceration increases children's educational attainment.
-I collect criminal records for 100,000 poor parents who have been convicted of a crime in Colombia, and combine it with administrative data on the educational attainment of their children.
-I develop a new econometric model that identifies the causal effect of incarceration on children's outcomes exploiting the random assignment of defendants to judges who differ in their stringency to both convict and incarcerate defendants.
-I show that the causal effects of incarceration are identified even when the outcomes of the children are only observed for convicted parents.
-I find that conditional on conviction, parental incarceration increases education by 0.8 years for children whose parents are on the margin of incarcerated parent is larger for boys, violent crimes and when the incarcerated parent is the mother.
+I collect criminal records for 90,000 low-income parents who have been convicted of a crime in Colombia, and combine it with administrative data on the educational attainment of their children.
+I exploit exogenous variation in parental incarceration resulting from the random assignment of defendants to judges with different propensities to convict and incarcerate.
+I only observe the set of defendants who were convicted in trial.
+To learn about the causal effect of incarceration in this sample of convicted parents, I provide a new identification result that extends to settings in which selection invalidates the exogeneity of an instrument.
+Intuitively, I take advantage of the fact that I can compare children of parents who faced similar judge conviction leniency, but had different incarceration leniency.
+I find that conditional on conviction, parental incarceration increases education by 0.8 years for children whose parents are on the margin of incarceration.
+This positive effect is larger for boys, violent crimes, and cases in which the incarcerated parent is the mother.

-JEL No. I24, J24, K42.
+JEL No. 124, J24, K42.

-^{}Preliminary draft.
-I am very grateful for the support, guidance, and helpful comments of Adriana Lleras-Muney, Maurizio Mazzocco, Rodrigo Pinto, Sarah Reber, and Till von Wachter.
-I thank Stephen Billings, Leah Boustan, Moshe Buchinsky, Denis Chetverikov, Christian Dippel, Paola Giuliano, Martin Hackman, Sam Norris, Rosa Matzkin, Matt Pecenco, Ricardo Perez-Truglia, Manisha Sha and Jeff Weaver for their feedback.
-I also thank my colleagues Richard Domurat, Sepehr Ekbatani, Stefano Fiorin, Alex Fon, Keyoung Lee, Rustin Partow, Vitaly Titov, and seminar participants at ALCAPONE, UCLA, CCPR, and the Central Bank of Colombia for insightful discussions.
+\I am very grateful for the support, guidance, and encouragement of Adriana Lleras-Muney, Rodrigo Pinto, Sarah Reber, and Till von Wachter.
+I thank Stephen Billings, Leah Boustan, Moshe Buchinsky, Denis Chetverikov, Christian Dippel, David Eil, Paola Giuliano, Paul Goldsmith-Pinkham, Martin Hackman, Maurizio Mazzocco, Sam Norris, Rosa Matzkin, Matt Pecenco, Ricardo Perez-Truglia, Manisha Sha, and Jeff Weaver for their feedback.
+I also thank my colleagues Richard Domurat, Sepehr Ekbatani, Stefano Fiorin, Alex Fon, Keyoung Lee, Rustin Partow, Vitaly Titov, Lucia Yanguas and seminar participants at ALCAPONE, UCLA, CCPR, and the Central Bank of Colombia for insightful discussions.
 Natalia Cardenas, Mauricio Duran, and Juan D. Restrepo provided invaluable help in answering my questions about the institutional context.
 I gratefully acknowledge support from the Treiman Fellowship, CCPR, Colciencias, and the Central Bank of Colombia.
 Comments are greatly appreciated.
 Department of Economics, UCLA (caroartc@ucla.edu).